SheinaG/PECG/docs/tutorials/pecg_analysis.rst

 #.
 Definition of the window for anlysis: On the right panel, define the W.S. (start of the window) and the W.L. (length of the window) you want to analyze.
 You can analyze all of your signal or part of it.
 Note that if you analyze a long window,it may take some time.

 #.
-Visualization of multiple leads: Choose the leads you want to visualize and the leads on which you want to plot the fiducial points.
+Visualization of multiple leads: Choose the leads you want to visualize and the leads on which you want to plot the fiducial points (the fiducials points are calculated using the  `wavdet <https://pubmed.ncbi.nlm.nih.gov/15072211/>`_ algorithm).

 #.
 Click the **Find Fiducials** button.
 The fiducial poits will be detected and highlighted while the biomarkers will be automatically engineered and displayed on the lower pannels.